andrew030987/Test_Metric_Conversions/README.md

    Type: "pip install pytest" and press enter.
 This will install pytest library.

-4. To start execution of tests type "pytest -v -rA test_task_3.py" from project directory and press enter in terminal.
+4. To start execution of tests type "pytest -v test_task_3.py" from project directory and press enter in terminal.
 It is recommended to close all other programs and browsers  on your computer before executing the test suite.